FelipeGDC/Marvel-Characters/README.md

 ## Testing 🧰

 #### (There should totally be more tests, but because of the type of project, I haven't tested every part of the application.
-I decided to test the repositories and two use-cases since I felt it was representative enough.
+I decided to test the basic functionalities in the repositories, two useCases and the two viewModels since I felt it was representative enough.
 At least for the time being.)

 - [Mockk](https://mockk.io/)
 - [Kluent](https://markusamshove.github.io/Kluent/)